-3.35 At the start of the analysis, the suitable rate of conversion from 2014 euros to present day sterling will be drawn from a credible source available to the ESO.
-The table can then be used to generate a generic cost for a given increase in capacity for each market.
-As connection can occur across a range of years, discounting is employed to standardise each cost in Present Value.
+3.38 As connection can occur across a range of years, discounting is employed to standardise each cost in Present Value.
 This is done with the Social Time Preference Rate (STPR) of 3.5%.
-Additionally, the cost of capital is taken account of through the use of a Weighted Average Cost of Capital (WACC) of 6.8% for interconnectors, drawn from a publicly available Grant Thornton report.14
+Additionally, the cost of capital is taken account of through the use of a Weighted Average Cost of Capital (WACC) of 6.8% for interconnectors, drawn from a publicly available Grant Thornton report.
+12